Examples: Block Missing "Critical Filter" (Table/Column Heuristic)

 - id: CRITICAL-FILTER-001

-message: "Potential critical-filter change affecting {affected_object}.
+message: "Potential critical-filter change on {witness.table.canonical}.
 Verify row_status filtering remains correct."

 2) Policy: block that custom rule in prod